 A ditch was discovered on the south side which appeared in all three trenches but this turned out to be Victorian in date measuring about two metres wide by 75cm deep and had been deliberately backfilled with cider like material.
 On closer inspection we realised this ditch had cut into a much older ditch marked by a dark deposit.
 The indications were that the ditch had been open for some time and been allowed to fill naturally.
 The Victorian ditch was not straight, diverging to the south away form the older ditch before returning, indicating that it was probably not a re-cut of the older ditch, its position being just coincidental.
-The older ditch alignment, however, appeared to be in a straight line and when we extend the line it appeared to go through a greenhouse.
+The older ditch alignment, however, appeared to be in a straight line and when we extend the line it appeared to go through a greenhouse (an excavation here however proved fruitless).
 In trench 1, at about a depth of 1 metre, an area of cobbling appeared which seemed to be associated with the older ditch.
 The cobbles were quit large and seemed to be acting as revetment the clay bank on the north side.
 The orangey clay in this area was as hard as concrete and contained dark coloured inclusions which seemed to be from some industrial process.

 We searched for a defining ditch on the north side of the bank without success but a shallow depression in this area may be all that was left of the feature.
 The clay bank was buried under a deep layer of sandy top-soil sandwiching a thick band of carbonised vegetation.
 This was sometimes convoluted, first impressions suggested perhaps a long period of undisturbed growth followed by some disturbance which maybe the result of the landscaping.
 A similar band of vegetation was discovered Ellesmere Park (see below) but this time quite definitely lying under the road surface.
 It could be, therefore, that the road surface at Amberswood had been removed leaving just the band of underlying vegetation (maybe pollen sampling or C14 dating would give a definite date).